rabstolaf/bwsys/02_configuring-the-headnode.md

   * The files you have to modify for this step include `/etc/ldap.conf`, `/etc/ldap/ldap.conf` and maybe `/etc/nsswitch.conf`.
 These are the files that contain the LDAP configuration.
   * The bind dn is `cn=csmanaged,ou=LDAPBindAccounts,dc=ad,dc=stolaf,dc=edu`
-  * Ask a Cluster Manager for bind password.
+  * Ask a Cluster Manager for the bind password.
   * At the end of both the files, put `TLS_REQCERT never`
   * Modify `/etc/nsswitch.conf` file and set the `hosts` line to `files mdns4_minimal [NOTFOUND=return] dns mdns4`